Gender disparities in health: Male-female sex ratio

 At birth, boys outnumber girls with the ratio of 105 or 106 male to 100 female children.
 However, after conception, biology favors women.
-Research has shown that if men and women received similar nutrition, medical attention, and general health care, women would live longer than men.
-This is because women, on a whole, are much more resistant to diseases and much less prone to debilitating genetic conditions.
-However, despite medical and scientific research that shows that when given the same care as males, females tend to have better survival rates than males, the ratio of women to men in developing regions such as South Asia, West Asia, and China can be as low as 0.94, or even lower.
-This deviation from the natural male to female sex ratio has been described by Indian philosopher and economist Amartya Sen as the "missing women" phenomenon.
+This is because women, on the whole, are more resistant to diseases and less prone to debilitating genetic conditions.
+However, the ratio of women to men in developing regions such as South Asia, West Asia, and China can be as low as 0.94, or even lower.
+This deviation from the natural male-to-female sex ratio has been described by Indian philosopher and economist Amartya Sen as the "missing women" phenomenon.
 According to the 2012 World Development Report, the number of missing women is estimated to be about 1.5 million women per year, with a majority of the women missing in India and China.

 Female mortality

 In many developing regions, women experience high levels of mortality.
 Many of these deaths result from maternal mortality and HIV/AIDS infection.
 Although only 1,900 maternal deaths were recorded in high-income nations in 2008, India and Sub-Saharan Africa experienced a combined total of 266,000 deaths from pregnancy-related causes.
-In Somalia and Chad, one in every 14 women die from causes related to child birth.
-However, some countries, such as Kenya, have made great strides by eliminating maternal and neonatal tetanus.
+In Somalia and Chad, one in every 14 women dies from causes related to childbirth.
+However, some countries, such as Kenya, have made great strides in eliminating maternal and neonatal tetanus.

 In addition, the HIV/AIDS epidemic also contributes significantly to female mortality.
 The case is especially true for Sub-Saharan Africa, where women account for 60% of all adult HIV infections.